 (a) A claim against an underwriter is resisted on the ground of fraud.

-The claimant is asked whether in a former transaction he had not made a fraudulent claim.
-He denies it.
+The claimant is asked whether in a former transaction he or she had not made a fraudulent claim.
+The claimant denies it.

-Evidence is offered to show that he did make such a claim.
+Evidence is offered to show that the claimant did make such a claim.

 The evidence is inadmissible.